 - Flour: I use all-purpose flour.
 Avoid using too much flour.
 To measure flour, spoon it into your measuring cup and level it off with the back of a knife.
 To measure your flour the most accurately, use a kitchen scale.

 - 1 Egg: Use a large, room temperature egg.
-Pull the egg out of the fridge 1 hour before making these cookies
+Take the egg out of the fridge 1 hour before making these cookies

 See recipe card below for a full list of ingredients and measurements.